-Cash provided by financing activities was \$359.3 million in fiscal 2017, which reflects net proceeds from the revolver of \$330.0 million.
-We also made scheduled payments of \$21.2 million on our capital lease obligations.
-Cash provided by financing activities also reflects an increase in our zero balance bank accounts and proceeds from the issuance of common stock.
+Cash provided by financing activities was \$357.7 million in fiscal 2017, which reflects net proceeds from the revolver of \$330.0 million.
+Cash provided by financing activities also reflects an increase in our zero balance bank accounts and proceeds from the issuance of common stock, partially offset by scheduled payments on our capital lease obligations.

-Cash provided by financing activities was \$1,413.0 million in fiscal 2016, which reflects \$1.8 billion in proceeds from our 6.125% Notes, which was used to finance the majority of the cash portion of our acquisition of EnvisionRx, which is included in investing activities, as well as net proceeds from the revolver of \$375.0 million.
-We also redeemed \$650.0 million of our 8.0% senior secured notes and made scheduled payments of \$22.7 million on our capital lease obligations.
-Additionally, we paid an early redemption premium of \$26.0 million in connection with the redemption of our 8.0% senior secured credit facility refinancing and 6.125% Notes proceeds.
-Cash provided by financing activities also reflects proceeds from the issuance of common stock and excess tax benefit on stock options, partially offset by a reduction in our zero balance bank accounts.
+Cash provided by financing activities was \$1,400.7 million in fiscal 2016, which reflects \$1.8 billion in proceeds from our 6.125% Notes, which was used to finance the majority of the cash portion of our acquisition of EnvisionRx, which is included in investing activities, as well as net proceeds from the revolver of \$375.0 million.
+We also redeemed \$650.0 million of our 8.00% Notes.
+Additionally, we paid an early redemption premium of \$26.0 million in connection with the redemption of our 8.00% Notes and deferred financing costs paid in connection with the January 2015 senior secured credit facility refinancing and 6.125% Notes proceeds.
+Cash provided by financing activities also reflects proceeds from the issuance of common stock and excess tax benefit on stock options, partially offset by scheduled payments on our capital lease obligations and a reduction in our zero balance bank accounts.